RADIORAFT 3.21

 Station: reference station number

-: modified Z-count, time at which the corrections are computed in unitof 0.6 sec.
+Z-time: modified Z-count, time at which the corrections are computed in unitof 0.6 sec.
 See the options.

 Sequence: sequence number (0-7), increments on each frame